Decaying warm dark matter revisited: Introduction

 \section{Introduction}

-The nature of dark matter continues to be among the most puzzling mysteries of modern physics even more than a century after its discovery.
-Despite significant progress, the scientific community remains agnostic about many of its properties.
-In particular, it is assumed stable in the standard $\Lambda$CDM model.
-However, browsing the Standard Model of particle physics, one realizes that the majority of elementary particles are unstable and that stability is actually the exception and usually enforced by kinematics or some symmetry.
-Since no such restrictions on dark matter are known, it is natural to question its stability.

 In the recent years, decaying dark matter models have received renewed interest as proposed solutions to the $4.1\sigma$ discrepancy\footnote{The discrepancy varies with the choice of local Universe observation.
-While tip of the red giant branch calibration of SNIa measurements give a value closer to the Planck estimate~\cite{freedman2019}, certain data combinations can increase the tension by up to $6\sigma$~\cite{divalentino2021}.} between the value of $H_0$ as inferred from Planck CMB observations, $H_0 = 67.27 \pm 0.60$ km s$^{-1}$ Mpc$^{-1}$~\cite{planck2018}, and that from local measurements by the SH0ES collaboration, $H_0 = 73.2 \pm 1.3$ km s$^{-1}$ Mpc$^{-1}$~\cite{riess2021} as well as the $\approx 3 \sigma$ discrepancy in $S_8 \equiv \sigma_8 (\Omega_m/0.3)^{0.5}$, where $\sigma_8$ denotes amplitude of matter fluctuations at $8 h^{-1}$ Mpc$^{-1}$ scales, as inferred from Planck CMB observations, $S_8 = 0.834\pm0.016$~\cite{planck2018}, and that from a joint analysis of the weak lensing surveys KIDS1000+BOSS+2dfLenS, $S_8 = 0.766^{+0.020}_{-0.014}$~\cite{heymans2020}\footnote{The tensions have been heavily reviewed in the literature; see, for example, references~\cite{schoeneberg2021, divalentino2021, perivolaropoulos2021, knox2019}.}.
+While tip of the red giant branch calibration of SNIa measurements give a value closer to the Planck estimate~\cite{freedman2019}, certain data combinations can increase the tension by up to $6\sigma$~\cite{divalentino2021}.} between the value of $H_0$ as inferred from Planck CMB observations, $H_0 = 67.27 \pm 0.60$ km s$^{-1}$ Mpc$^{-1}$~\cite{planck2018}, and that from local measurements by the SH0ES collaboration, $H_0 = 73.2 \pm 1.3$ km s$^{-1}$ Mpc$^{-1}$~\cite{riess2021} as well as the $\approx 3 \sigma$ discrepancy in $S_8 \equiv \sigma_8 (\Omega_m/0.3)^{0.5}$, where $\sigma_8$ denotes amplitude of matter fluctuations at $8 h^{-1}$ Mpc$^{-1}$ scales, as inferred from Planck CMB observations, $S_8 = 0.834\pm0.016$~\cite{planck2018}, and that from a joint analysis of the weak lensing surveys KIDS1000+BOSS+2dfLenS, $S_8 = 0.766^{+0.020}_{-0.014}$~\cite{heymans2020}\footnote{The tensions have been heavily reviewed in the literature; see, for example, references~\cite{schoeneberg2021, divalentino2021, perivolaropoulos2021, knox2019}.
+Note also that the $S_8$ tension may still be compatible with statistical fluctuations~\cite{Nunes:2021ipq}.}.
 It is not yet definitively clear whether these tensions arise from systematic errors, but their robustness against different local probes suggests that new physics may be required to explain the inconsistencies.
 It is with this motivation that we revisit decaying dark matter models and investigate their relation to the tensions.